-- personality or behavior changes
+- personality and behavioral changes

-- feeling nervous
+- feeling unwell

 - feeling tired or having low energy

 - vision changes